Chiasso: Chiasso (and Boffalora)

 In the 15th century, Chiasso was known for its horse market.
 But the market ended after the invasion of the Swiss Confederation and the march through Chiasso in the War of the League of Cambrai in 1510.
 In the late 16th century, Chiasso had a smaller population than other municipalities of the Mendrisiotto valley.
 The village survived through its role as a border town (providing warehouses and inns) along with income from agriculture and paper mills.
 In the 19th century, tobacco and silk factories moved into the town.

 The construction of the railway along with income from customs induced an economic and demographic recovery in Chiasso.
 In 1874 the railway line Lugano-Chiasso opened, followed in 1876 by one running to Como.

 In 1910, the Mendrisio electric tramway opened, linking a northern terminus in Riva San Vitale with Capolago, Mendrisio, Balerna and Chiasso.
 The section of the line in Chiasso closed in 1950 and was replaced by a bus service.

 Today, a large part of the town is devoted to Chiasso's international railway station and related customs (though some of the border-control responsibilities have been moved to Como, in Italy).
 There is also a sizeable customs area for traffic passing by road and motorway (both commercial and non-commercial vehicles).

 Chiasso offers also a lot of customs-related services.
 A considerable source of revenue for the town is Italians crossing the border to buy certain goods more cheaply in Switzerland, particularly cigarettes and petrol.
 It is also a banking centre for Italian clients wishing to keep money within the Swiss banking system.

 Starting in 1950, Chiasso became an important financial centre and the economic centre of the Mendrisio region; hence rapid population growth.
 Since the 1980s, however, population and jobs, especially in the service sector, have shifted into neighbouring communities.

 The pedestrian zone

-From 2001 to 2005 a new pedestrian zone was created, from customs to the municipality building.
-An enlargement of this zone has been put on the agenda by the local administration, but a referendum on this issue is scheduled on 24 September 2006.
+From 2001 to 2005, a new pedestrian zone was created, stretching from the customs area to the municipal building.
+An enlargement of this zone was proposed by the local administration and put to a public referendum on 24 September 2006.